5 Great Summer Beach Boardwalks

 This is definitely a people watching paradise.
 You will never see so many weird sights again after a visit to Venice Beach.
 Jugglers, glass walkers, fortune tellers, tattoo artists, magicians…you will find it all here!

-Venice Beach is also home to the famous Muscle Beach where the famous Southern California bodybuilding competitions are held.
+Venice Beach is also home to iconic Muscle Beach, home to the Southern California bodybuilding competitions.
 In addition, you will find the famous basketball courts featured in various movies and TV shows like “White Men Can’t Jump.”

 There are plenty of budget and luxury hotel options in the area.
 The Inn at Venice Beach and Venice on the Beach Hotel are 2 moderately priced options in the area.
 If you want something a bit fancier, you can check out Shutters on the Beach in Santa Monica or the Four Seasons Hotel Los Angeles at Beverly Hills.